-obligation, retired long ago, rises again.
+Resolving a legal or financial problem can be difficult.
+But imagine the surprise and frustration when a former debt obligation, retired long ago, rises again.
 Below are four of the common “zombie” debt scenarios that clients often encounter and how to address them:

 Generally, in a divorce, a divorce decree or separation agreement will shift monthly credit obligations from one ex-spouse to another.
 Contrary to common belief, these court orders do not release either spouse of the underlying joint credit obligation.
 Only ones’ creditor can do that.
 So when one ex-spouse fails to make a payment to a joint creditor, a creditor can still sue both parties to the loan obligation for a loan default.

-Suggestion: In the event of an ex-spouse’s default, go back to court and try to enforce the divorce decree.
+Suggestion: If there is an ex-spouse’s default, go back to court and try to enforce the divorce decree.
 Also, make sure to monitor the monthly payments carefully, and review a credit report frequently.
 Unless a creditor provides a written release, which seldom happens, be vigilant.

 Many lenders and banks will require an individual to personally guarantee a loan.
 A loan guarantor cannot unilaterally revoke a loan guaranty.
 Tearing up or providing a written revocation of one’s personal guarantee has little effect, except to agitate the creditor.
 A guaranty only expires when the subject loan is paid off, or when both parties to a loan agreement mutually rescind or revoke the guarantee in writing.

 When a debtor files bankruptcy under a Chapter 13 wage earner plan, they pay back their creditors according to a legal formula and court order.
 Mortgage balances and monthly payments can be reduced and unsecured credit card balances can be lowered by as much as 10% of the existing balances.
-But if a debtor fails to maintain payments according to court sanctioned payment plan, the bankruptcy can be dismissed.
+But if a debtor fails to maintain payments according to a court-sanctioned payment plan, bankruptcy can be dismissed.
 If dismissed, all of the debtor’s former balances on obligations will come rushing back to the debtor as if nothing had ever happened.
 The debtor starts at the beginning.

 Each year, billions in unpaid bad consumer debt is written off by lenders.
 Often the right to collect on this bad debt is sold to collection companies.
 Some debt is so old that it is considered worthless.
 It is out of “statute’.
 This means that the legal right and time to collect such old debt has expired by law, and the debtor can no longer be pursued on the debt.
 Collection companies that purchase old debt do so in hopes to receive even a small payment from an unsuspecting debtor.
 This small payment resets the time limitation for collection back to the beginning and the obligation, or “zombie debt”, rises again.

 It is important to maintain a safe place for legal documents and to monitor monthly payments.
-Banks, lenders, or title company maintain loan documents for their own benefit.
+Banks, lenders, or title companies maintain loan documents for their own benefit.
 So good record keeping is helpful to defend against retired obligations that reappear as unpaid obligations.
 Knowing the dates and amounts for loans and keeping releases and discharges of the same, in a safe place, can mean the difference of hundreds, even thousands of dollars, and so is vital to one’s financial and legal planning.